kotmatross28729/OfflineAuth/README.md

 * Config options to disallow registration
 * End-to-end encryption of credentials
 * Possibility of logging in with a keypair, rather than with a password
+* Changing configs via commands

 ### Coming Features
-* Commands to change certain config options
 * Uploading and using skins
 * Raid mitigation